Dunkin' Donuts Interview Questions

 4. Can you work weekends/nights?

-• It is in your best interest to be as flexible as possible with your schedule.
+• It is best to be as flexible as possible with your schedule.

 5. Do you have a criminal record?